 Ashley Hay’s new novel, A Hundred Small Lessons, was published in Australia in April 2017.
 It's first review came with five stars from Books+Publishing.
 You can read an extract from that review over here, and you can read more reviews here and here.

-Her previous novel, The Railwayman’s Wife, was published in Australia, the UK and the US, and in translation.
+Her second novel, The Railwayman’s Wife, was published in Australia, the UK and the US, and in translation.
 It was awarded the Colin Roderick Prize ("for the best book published in 2013 reflecting Australian life") by the Foundation for Australian Literary Studies and also won the People’s Choice Award at the 2014 NSW Premier’s Prize.
 It was longlisted for that year's Miles Franklin and Nita B. Kibble awards, and shortlisted for the Christina Stead Prize for Fiction in the NSW Premier’s Prize.

 Her essay, "The Bus Stop" (which won a prize in Creative Nonfiction's edition on The Weather) was selected for inclusion in Best Australian Essays 2016.
-And her essay, "The Forest at the Edge of Time" won last year’s Bragg/UNSW Press Prize for Science Writing and was selected for inclusion in that year’s Best Australian Science Writing anthology, edited by Jo Chandler.
+And her essay, "The Forest at the Edge of Time" won the 2016 Bragg/UNSW Press Prize for Science Writing and was selected for inclusion in that year’s Best Australian Science Writing anthology, edited by Jo Chandler.

 She lives in Brisbane, Australia.